keras-team/keras-hub/examples/bert/README.md

 Pip dependencies for all KerasNLP examples are listed in `setup.py`.
 To install both the KerasNLP library from source and all other dependencies required to run the example, run the below command.
-You may want to install to a self contained environment (e.g. a container or a virtualenv).
+You may want to install to a self-contained environment (e.g. a container or a virtualenv).

 ```shell
 pip install -e ".[examples]"